malcolmt/imaginary-maps-in-django/README.rst

 following steps, in order:

  1. Create the GIS-aware database: `createdb -T template_postgis imaginary_lands`.
 Assumes you already have `template_postgis` created as per Geodjango setup instructions.
  2. `python manage.py syncdb --noinput` to do the basic model creation.
-This will load an initial fixtures file and create and admin user, with both username and password being "*admin*" (without the quotes).
+This will load an initial fixtures file to create an admin user.
+The username and password for this user are both "*admin*" (without the quotes).
  3. `python manage.py import_land` and `python manage.py import_adventures` to
     load initial shape data into the GIS models.
  4. Create the GeoTiff version of the base map (only the PNG version is checked